Liam Kay

-Liam Kay (born 17 December 1991) is a retired Ireland international rugby league footballer.
+Liam Kay (born 17 December 1991) is a former Ireland international rugby league footballer.

 He previously played for the Wakefield Trinity Wildcats in the Super League, and on loan from the Wildcats at Doncaster in the Kingstone Press Championship.
 Kay has also played for the Leigh Centurions in the Championship and the Toronto Wolfpack in the Championship and the Super League.
 He also spent time on loan from Toronto at Wakefield in the top flight.

+Kay announced his retirement from the game following Wakefields promotion back to the Super League in 2024.

 Background

 Kay was born in Leeds, West Yorkshire, England.

 Career

 Wakefield

 Kay signed a professional contract at Wakefield Trinity Wildcats in 2012 as a halfback but was mostly played on the wing.
 He scored 7 tries for the Wakefield Trinity Wildcats in 5 appearances.
 In 2013 he was sent on dual registration to Doncaster where he played at both halfback but mostly on the wing as he had done at Wakefield.
 He scored 12 tries in 21 appearances for Doncaster before he returned to Wakefield where a hat-trick of tries against Castleford Tigers in the closing game of the 2013 season.